 If you have difficulty sleeping during pregnancy, you may want to learn about treatment options.
 Certain conditions such as insomnia and restless legs syndrome (RLS) may occur more frequently during pregnancy.
 Other sleep disorders such as narcolepsy and sleep behaviors known as parasomnias may persist through pregnancy and require treatment.
 It is important to understand how the safe use of medications during pregnancy is determined.
-Then, you can consider what options your doctor might have to treat your condition and help you to sleep better.
+Then, you can consider what options your healthcare provider might have to treat your condition and help you to sleep better.
+Discover what medications are safest to use to treat sleep disorders in pregnancy.

 The first choice to treat a sleep disorder in a pregnant woman is to use lifestyle changes to help relieve the condition and avoid all medications.
 For those suffering from insomnia, a treatment with cognitive behavioral therapy for insomnia (CBTi) may be effective.
 Even in RLS, a variety of changes can lead to relief without resorting to medication.